favicom.ico

 Sacred Sri Maha Bodhi tree in Anuradhapura with pilgrims offering prayers and white flags

 This sacred fig tree is the most revered site in Anuradhapura and one of the holiest places in the Buddhist world.
-Grown from a cutting of the original Bodhi tree in India under which Buddha attained enlightenment, it was brought to Sri Lanka in 288 BC by Sanghamitta Theri.
+Grown from a cutting of the original Bodhi tree in India under which Buddha attained enlightenment, it was brought to Sri Lanka in 288 BC by Sanghamitta Theri, the daughter of Emperor Ashoka.
+The tree has survived storms, invasions, and centuries of change, remaining a living symbol of peace and resilience.

 • Worlds oldest recorded tree with documented history